hussain-alhassan/bus/README.md

 5- Click this link http://localhost:8099 again.
 You will see *Server Error 500*.
 To fix it, follow these steps:
 * Run `cp .env.example .env`
 * Run `php artisan key:generate`

+6- Run `php artisan migrate --seed` to migrate and seed the DB.

+7- Run `npm run dev` to compile and minify the scripts.

 Congrats.
 The project should be up and running now!